RepoReapers/reaper/README.md

-# reaping-tools
+# reaper

-The purpose of the reaping-tools repository is to store the reference implementation of the scoring system as outlined in the research paper.
+The purpose of the reaper repository is to store the reference implementation of the scoring system as outlined in the research paper.

 ## Installation